 Dr. Goldman’s artistic output provides her new avenues to examine the subjects she studies in her academic life.
 Last year, she completed Piano Lessons, a short film adapted from Alice Munro’s story “In Sight of the Lake.”
 As writer, director, and co-producer, Dr. Goldman brings a person-centred perspective to the film.
 With its emphasis on the tacit knowledge and capacity for relationships that persist in people with age-related dementia, the film serves as accessible viewing as well as a case study for clinicians, caregivers, and people with dementia.

 Continuing her film work, Dr. Goldman is currently developing an adaptation of Margaret Atwood’s short story “Torching the Dusties.”
-She looks forward to the release of Forgotten: Age-Related Dementia and Alzheimer’s in Canadian Literature in the fall of 2017, and hopes her interdisciplinary approach serves to broaden awareness of dementia and Alzheimer’s disease.
+Her book Forgotten: Age-Related Dementia and Alzheimer’s in Canadian Literature was released in the fall of 2017, and her film “Piano Lessons” premiered at Toronto’s Rendezvous with Madness Film Festival on Nov.
+5, 2017.
+Dr. Goldman hopes her interdisciplinary approach serves to broaden awareness of age-related illnesses.